menus12/DAwR-2023-final-project/README.md

 ### Matching provided data with posed questions

-This dataset can be used to perform statistical analyses that will help provide evidence and insights into the impact of various factors on competitors' performance and whether these effects are statistically significant:
+This dataset can be used to perform statistical analyses that will help provide evidence and insights into the impact of various factors on competitors' performance and whether these effects are statistically significant.
+To create a linear regression model based on the research questions, it is necessary to identify an outcome (dependent) variable and predictor (independent) variable(s) for each question.

+In mathematical terms this will form an equation, _Y = a + bX_.

+_Y_ is the outcome variable, _X_ will be the predictor, _a_ is represents the intercept and _bX_ represents the slope associated with the predicator variable.

 <!--
 #### Does the regional training system have a significant impact on the competitor's performance?